British tourist, 28, dies after suspected mass methanol poisoning in Laos

-Among them is Simone White, 28, from Orpington, Kent, who fell ill last week.
-White is a junior lawyer working in London, according to her social media profiles.
+Simone White from Orpington, Kent, was hospitalised after falling ill last week.
+The 28-year-old was a junior lawyer working in London, according to her social media profiles.

-In a since-deleted Facebook post, White's friend, Bethany Clarke, warned other travellers about local spirits.
+In a since-deleted Facebook post, Ms White's friend, Bethany Clarke, warned other travellers about local spirits.

 "Just avoid them as so not worth it.
 Six of us who drank from the same place are in hospital currently with methanol poisoning."